-Any benchmarks need to take account of Nestlé's overall size, its sector and geographic location.
-The Compensation Committee has therefore decided the most appropriate way to assess the competitiveness of the compensation for the Executive Board is by comparing against the STOXX Europe 50 index (excluding financial services) as the primary benchmark, while taking account of trends in executive remuneration in the European Fast Moving Consumer Goods and Pharma companies.
-Reflecting the company's size (revenue and headcount), Nestlé's competitive position has been evaluated with reference to the 75th percentile of the benchmark.
+Any benchmark needs to take into account Nestlé's overall size, its sector and geographic location.
+The Compensation Committee has therefore decided that the most appropriate way to assess the competitiveness of the compensation for the Executive Board is by comparing it against the STOXX Europe 50 index (excluding financial services) as the primary benchmark, while taking account of trends in executive remuneration in the European Fast Moving Consumer Goods and Pharma companies.
+Reflecting the Company's size (revenue and headcount), Nestlé's competitive position has been evaluated with reference to the 75th percentile of the benchmark.